Texas Tech University

 Cameroonians of Lubbock Endowed Scholarship

-Eligibility: The endowment will fund scholarships for students at both Texas Tech University and Texas Tech University Health Sciences Center who show strong support of the Cameroonian population in West Texas.
+Eligibility: The endowment will fund scholarships for students at both Texas Tech University and Texas Tech University Health Sciences Center who show strong support for the Cameroonian population in West Texas.
 Students must be in good academic standing.
-Preference will be given to students with strong ties to Cameroonian Heritage, and students who are members of the Cameroonians of Lubbock.
-Unless there are only eligible students at one university for an academic year, scholarships should be split between TTUSHC and TTU each annually.
+Preference will be given to students with strong ties to Cameroonian Heritage and students who are members of the Cameroonians of Lubbock.
+Unless there are only eligible students at one university for an academic year, scholarships should be split between TTUSHC and TTU each year.

 Questions: Please email any questions about this scholarship to: carolina.arellanos@ttu.edu